Conditions related to Chiari malformation

 Basilar migraine is most frequent in adolescent girls and young women.
-The headache is thought to occur due to temporary brainstem and cerebellar decreased blood flow (ischemia) from constriction of brain blood vessels (vasoconstriction) in the posterior fossa area.
+It is thought to occur due to temporary brainstem and cerebellar decreased blood flow (ischemia) from constriction of brain blood vessels (vasoconstriction) in the posterior fossa area.

 It is not known how many persons with basilar migraine also have the Chiari malformation.

-Headaches in the back of the head, called occipital headaches, may occur from problems in the neck, especially from the upper part of the neck.
+Headaches in the back of the head — called occipital headaches — may occur from problems in the neck, particularly the upper area.
 Since the cause of the pain originates in the neck, it is called cervicogenic headache.

-The headache usually radiates from the neck to the occipital area and also to the temples or around the eyes.
+The headache usually radiates from the neck to the occipital area, and also to the temples or around the eyes.
 It can be on one side of the head (unilateral) or both sides (bilateral).
 The pain is often dull and is worse with neck movement and poor posture.
-It is estimated that 2.5% of the U.S. population have cervicogenic headache.
+It is estimated that 2.5 percent of the U.S. population have cervicogenic headache.

-Depending on the cause, cervicogenic headache can be treated with:
+Depending on the cause, cervicogenic headache can be treated with the following: